Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

-- On the boards, the Suns are 11th in the NBA, giving up 42.9 rebounds per contest.
+- On the boards, the Suns are ranked 11th in the league, allowing 42.9 rebounds per game.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the NBA.
+- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Nikola Jokic vs. the Suns